Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

 ![[Pasted image 20230119221608.png]]

-## Using AI to combat phishing attacks.
+## Anti-phishing actions

 There are several ways to defend against phishing attacks.

 One is through educating potential victims.
+For  businesses, this involves training their employees to better identify phishing emails.

 In recent times, machine learning is increasingly used to detect and stop phishing attacks before they can reach the victim.  [[@basitComprehensiveSurveyAIenabled2021]]

-According to the norwegian website nettvett.no